olajio/es_role_updates/readme.md

 ### "Permission denied" or "Unauthorized"

 Check:
-- Is your API key valid? `curl -H "Authorization: ApiKey YOUR_KEY" https://cluster:9200/_security/_authenticate`
+- Is your API key valid? `curl -H "Authorization: ApiKey API_KEY" https://cluster:9200/_security/_authenticate`
 - Does the API key have `manage_security` privilege?
 - Did you accidentally include quotes around the API key value?